-In March 2020, the country entered lockdown as a result of the Covid-19 pandemic.
-The Company took swift action in order to look after both its employees and customers in this unprecedented environment.

-The Company quickly put in place systems and procedures to facilitate employees to work safely from home, ensuring that we could continue to provide excellent service at a stressful time for our customers.
+In Q1 2021 the country experienced a severe lockdown as a result of the continuing Covid -19 pandemic.
+The Company maintained systems and procedures to facilitate employees to work safely from home, ensuring that we could continue to provide excellent service at a stressful time for our customers.